-On July 9, 2008, Canada published the final Polybrominated Diphenyl Ethers Regulations.
-These Regulations prohibit the manufacture of seven PBDEs (tetraBDE, pentaBDE, hexaBDE, hexaBDE, hexaBDE, octaBDE, nonaBDE and decaBDE) in Canada.
-The Regulations also prohibit the use, sale, offer for sale and import of tetraBDE, pentaBDE, hexaBDE and mixtures, polymers and resins containing these substances, and prohibit the manufacture of these mixtures, polymers and resins.
+In December 2006, Canada published proposed Polybrominated Diphenyl Ethers Regulations for public comment.
+These Regulations prohibit the manufacture of seven PBDEs (tetraBDE, pentaBDE, hexaBDE, hexaBDE, octaBDE, nonaBDE and decaBDE).
+They also prohibit the use, sale, offer for sale and import of tetraBDE, pentaBDE and hexaBDE congeners and mixtures, polymers and resins containing these substances and prohibit the manufacture of these mixtures, polymers and resins.
+Comments are being reviewed.
+Prohibitions described will not be in effect until the Regulations are finalized.
+All in all, these Regulations represent an important first step in the risk management of PBDEs in Canada, with focus on the three PBDEs that meet the criteria for virtual elimination under CEPA 1999.